kuzzleio/kuzzle/doc/1/plugins/guides/events/core-hotelclerk-addSubscription/index.md

 ## subscription

-The provided `diff` object has the following properties:
+The provided `subscription` object has the following properties:

 | Properties     | Type                 | Description                                                                                                       |
 | -------------- | -------------------- | ----------------------------------------------------------------------------------------------------------------- |